CBG: A Lesser-Known, Extraordinary Cannabinoid

 But when cannabinoids interact with the endocannabinoid system, balance – and therefore better health – can be restored.

-The endocannabinoid system features a network of receptors all over the body, and naturally-occurring cannabinoids interact with these receptors to manage things such as pain, inflammation, mood, nausea, and so forth.
+The endocannabinoid system features a network of receptors all over the body, and naturally-occurring cannabinoids interact with these receptors, which themselves manage things such as pain, inflammation, mood, nausea, and so forth.

-Introducing cannabinoids from external sources, such as cannabis, can have similar effects.
+Introducing cannabinoids from external sources, such as cannabis, may have similar effects.

 More specifically, it is the CB1 and CB2 receptors of the endocannabinoid system that are interacted with by CBG and other cannabinoids from the cannabis plant.